-Finally there is a URL to the actual project.
-The attempt is made to map the URL to the remote code repository, even if it does not yet exist.
+Finally, there is a URL to the actual project.
+There I attempt to map the URL to the remote code repository, even if it may not yet exist.

-The commands that are necessary for this are clear (I mainly use bash for something like this):
+The commands that are necessary for this are simple (I work a lot in the terminal and mainly use bash for something like this):

 mkdir -p ~/Development/examples/git.org.example.com/Org/Repos cd $_ git clone https://git.org.example.com/Org/Repos/Project.git